 Fig. 3 displays the frequencies of BLS peaks plotted as a function of the applied field magnitude starting from positive values.
 The field is then decreased and reversed following the upper branch of the hysteresis loop, shown in the same figure.
 Up to five peaks are measured in the spectra, as shown in spectrum measured at H 0 Oe in the Fig. 3 inset, and their field evolution analyzed over the whole field range investigated.
 The detected modes are identified and labeled on the basis of their calculated spatial profiles, shown in Fig. 4 for H 500 and 500 Oe.

-Figure 3: Dependence of the magnetic eigeinmode wave frequency on the applied field strength.
+Figure3 : Dependence of the magnetic eigeinmode wave frequency on the applied field strength.

-Figure 4: Calculated spatial distribution of the in-plane dynamic magnetization.
+Figure4 : Calculated spatial distribution of the in-plane dynamic magnetization.

 They exhibit marked localization into either the Co or the Py dots, as stated at the end of the previous Section, were it was introduced the labelling notation containing the dominant localization region (either Py or Co) and the spatial symmetry (EM, F, DE, etc).